Romney pounces on Obama over disappointing job news

 By Jeff Mason and Sam Youngman

-IOWA CITY, Iowa/NASHUA, New Hampshire President Barack Obama charged back onto the campaign trail on Friday and faced a withering attack from Republican rival Mitt Romney over disappointing new U.S. jobs numbers as the candidates sought to emphasize their differences in states crucial to the battle for the White House.
+PORTSMOUTH, N.H./ORANGE CITY, Iowa President Barack Obama charged back onto the campaign trail on Friday and faced a withering attack from Republican rival Mitt Romney over disappointing new U.S. jobs numbers that dimmed the afterglow from Obama's Democratic convention.

-Just hours after basking in his supporters' adulation at the Democratic convention in Charlotte, North Carolina, Obama was hit by a stark reminder of the challenge he faces convincing voters to give him a second term despite stubbornly high unemployment on his watch.
+Just hours after basking in his supporters' adulation in Charlotte, North Carolina, Obama was hit by a stark reminder of the challenge he faces convincing voters to give him a second term despite stubbornly high unemployment on his watch.

 As the candidates launched the final two-month drive to Election Day, the latest Reuters/Ipsos poll showed Obama getting at least a small bounce from his convention, taking a narrow lead of 46 percent to Romney's 44 percent among likely voters.
-Romney previously led by 45 percent to Obama's 44 percent.
+Romney had led 45 percent to Obama's 44 percent.

-Pouncing on the jobs data to slam Obama's handling of the economy - the top concern of voters - Romney called the figures "another disappointing, sad report."
+Pouncing on the jobs data to slam Obama's handling of the economy - the top concern of voters - Romney called the figures "disheartening" and "simply unimaginable" as he campaigned in Iowa.

-Romney said that Obama "just doesn't know what it takes to get America strong again.
-And I do.
-And I'm going to bring it back," Romney said at a rally.
+"There's almost nothing the president's done in the last three and a half, four years, that gives the American people confidence he knows what he's doing when it comes to jobs and the economy," Romney said.

-While noting the private sector had now generated jobs for 30 straight months, Obama acknowledged: "It's not good enough.
+While noting that the private sector has now generated jobs for 30 straight months, Obama - returning to the campaign trail in New Hampshire - acknowledged that: "It's not good enough.
 We need to create more jobs faster."

 At the same time, he pointed out that Republicans in Congress had blocked much of his jobs plan and accused Romney of making promises to revitalize the economy but not telling voters how he would do it.

-"I honestly believe this is the clearest choice that we've had in my lifetime," Obama said at a later rally.
-"It's a choice between two fundamentally different visions of our future, where America goes."
+"If the Republicans are serious about being concerned about joblessness we could create one million new jobs right now, if Congress would pass the jobs plan I sent them a year ago," Obama told a rally in Portsmouth, New Hampshire.

-Obama took to the campaign trail with his wife, Michelle, and Vice President Joe Biden and his wife a day after his nationally televised acceptance speech capped two weeks of back-to-back nominating conventions for Democrats and Republicans.
+Obama's nationally televised acceptance speech capped two weeks of back-to-back nominating conventions for Obama and Romney.

-Obama's acceptance speech drew the largest television audience of this year's political conventions and ranked as the biggest political moment ever on social media site Twitter.

-The end of the conventions opened the last phase of a White House battle that polls show is essentially deadlocked amid deep voter anxiety about the economy.
+The address opened the last phase of a White House battle that polls show is essentially deadlocked amid deep voter anxiety about the economy, which Obama argued he had put on the road to recovery even though growth remained lackluster.

+Obama offered a steady-as-you-go message that outlined priorities like creating 1 million new manufacturing jobs but provided few details on how to achieve them.
+He thrilled the crowd when he ended with a preacher-like crescendo.

+Pundits' reviews were not as glowing as they were for an address to the convention by former President Bill Clinton on Wednesday.

 BACK TO CAMPAIGN TRAIL

-The latest jobs data could give a boost to Romney, the former head of a private equity firm who has made his business experience the centrepiece of his campaign.

 He argues he is uniquely qualified to create job growth and says Obama is not up to the job.
-The Obama campaign has sought to undermine Romney's argument by pointing out some firms he invested in ended up cutting jobs or shipping them overseas.
+But the Obama campaign has sought to undermine Romney's argument by pointing out some firms he invested in ended up cutting jobs or shipping them overseas.

 "This is not even close to what a recovery looks like," Paul Ryan, Romney's vice presidential running mate, told CNBC.